 Jamie has completed over 3,000 hours of didactic and clinical work during a 4 year Masters in Acupuncture & Oriental Medicine program at AOMA Graduate School of Integrative Medicine.
 He is a Licensed Acupuncturist and Certified Chinese Herbalist by the state of Colorado, and is nationally board certified as a Diplomate in Oriental Medicine by the National Certification Commission for Acupuncture & Oriental Medicine.
 Additionally, Jamie completed a 6 month Japanese Traditional Acupuncture Certification with Japanese Master Acupuncturist Koei Kuwahara and has completed over 500 hours of Asian bodywork therapy (Tuina) becoming a Certified Practitioner by the American Organization of Bodywork Therapies of Asia.
 He has also trained extensively in functional medicine and nutrition and is an Applied Clinical Nutritionist through the Texas Chiropractic College.

-Outside of the clinic, Jamie loves to spend time with his family (wife and dog) hiking, skiing, reading, dancing and enjoying a meditation class at Kadampa Meditation Center.
+Outside of the clinic, Jamie loves to spend time with his family (wife, Kate and 2 dogs, Luna and Zoey) hiking, skiing, reading and enjoying a meditation class at Kadampa Meditation Center.

 Rob is a Licensed Acupuncturist in the state of Colorado, and graduated from the Colorado School of Traditional Chinese Medicine in Denver with a Diploma in Traditional Chinese Medicine in 2000, and then continued his studies at the Pacific College of Oriental Medicine in New York, earning a Masters of Science in Acupuncture in 2011.

-He first learned about the Community Acupuncture movement and joined the Community Acupuncture Network while at the Pacific College of Oriental Medicine, & is very happy to be practicing at Meeting Point Community Acupuncture.
+He first learned about the Community Acupuncture movement and joined the Community Acupuncture Network while at the Pacific College of Oriental Medicine.
+Rob is very happy to be practicing at Meeting Point Community Acupuncture.

 When not at the clinic or reading about acupuncture, Rob loves snowboarding, bluegrass, and hiking in the mountains.